 Topics on this Page:

 The import function is basically the same process whether you use GPX, KML, or a GeoJSON file.
-Click or hover over the word Import in the top menu, navigate your device to find the file you want to import, and select it.
+Click the Import button at the top of the Map Objects side bar, navigate your device to find the file you want to import, and select it.
 You can import items to a saved or unsaved map.

 For a review of files types and the type of information they contain, go back to that section.